Image by Jozef Mikulcik from Pixabay

 Figure 4: Exporting Google Sheet data to JSON for document generation.

-In my recent experiences, I have utilized the following two examples to create a dynamic ecosystem of collaborative, data-driven dashboards.
+In recent work, I have used the following two setups to create collaborative, data-driven dashboards.

 Simple Setup with GitHub Pages and Google Sheets: Start with a straightforward setup using GitHub Pages for hosting and Google Sheets for data management.
-This combination is powerful, easy to maintain, and highly accessible.
-The open-source example is available at the Grounded Architecture resources site
+This combination is simple, easy to maintain, and broadly accessible.
+The open-source example is available at the Grounded Architecture resources site.

 A simple runtime architecture leveraging GitHub pages and Google Sheets.
 Figure 5: A simple runtime architecture leveraging GitHub pages and Google Sheets.